 An easy homemade pesto sauce recipe.
 Wonderful on pasta, and just as wonderful as a topping for grilled meats, grilled or baked fish, and vegetables.

-Pesto sauce is so delicious and fresh tasting.
+This homemade pesto sauce recipe is so delicious and fresh tasting.
 It’s one of my favorite condiments, and it’s also good for you.
-Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this homemade pesto sauce recipe!
+Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this delicious sauce!